stephensmalley/selinuxns/README.md

 </details>

 #### Build modified systemd-nspawn
-A modified version of systemd-nspawn to invoke this selinux_unshare() API when systemd-nspawn is passed the --selinux-namespace option can be found in the selinuxns branch of my fork of systemd.
+A modified version of systemd-nspawn to invoke this selinux_unshare() API when systemd-nspawn is passed the --selinux-namespace option can be found in the selinuxns-host branch of my fork of systemd.
 To build the modified systemd-nspawn:

 <details><summary>Expand commands</summary>